shaefer/react-simple-select/README.md

 ## 2. Easy Custom Styling

 A few basic props for those that fear or despise CSS.
+(I love CSS, so I'm happy to share.)
 ```html
 <SimpleSelect options={options} width='200px'/> //Fixed Width (Fluid by default)
 <SimpleSelect options={options} fixedHeight/> //Fixed Height - assumes single line of text with ellipsis (Fluid by default)